raystack/dagger/docs/docs/guides/query_examples.md

 - `Tag_` prefix should not be used before the dimensions.
 - Ensure that sink type is selected as bigquery.
+- Dimensions & metrics from the SELECT section in the query should be mapped exactly to the field names in the output protobuf type configured for bigquery sink
+- Data types of the selected fields should exactly match to the output protobuf type configured for bigquery sink

 ### Example query